-Taking a step back to identify your real lifestyle needs and giving due consideration to them as you short-list locations for your home in Mexico —instead of being seduced by the bubbles of enthusiasm that may surround any location— will help you to choose a place that serves your intentions while protecting your resources and long-term home investment.
+Taking a step back to identify your real lifestyle needs and giving due consideration to them as you short-list locations for your home in Mexico —instead of becoming seduced by enthusiasm and opinions that oscillate with changing temperaments— will help you to choose a place that serves your intentions while protecting your resources and long-term property investment.

 This article highlights significant practical aspects to consider when you’re preparing your short-list of potential places to live in Mexico.